 - See all PS4 deals

-The company has also got big ambitions for Xbox One/Windows 10 compatibility with the Xbox Play Anywhere initiative.
+The company has also got big ambitions for Xbox One/Windows 10 compatibility with the Xbox Play Anywhere and Xbox Game Pass initiatives.
 It's gotten of to a bit of a rocky start, but it has the potential to really take off in the future.

 - See all Xbox One deals

-We've put together a short video to explain the major differences between the two consoles as we head towards the three year mark.
+We've put together a short video to explain the major differences between the two consoles.

 Xbox One vs PS4 hardware design